top of page

 The concourse is filled with concession stands, both permanent and portable.
 Lines can be long, particularly at halftime.
 Restrooms are plentiful and clean considering their busy usage.
 Just time your visits wisely.
 Be aware that Gillette Stadium is a cashless facility with a fairly aggressive clear bag policy.
 What can and cannot be brought into the stadium is advertised in all parking lots.
 Pay attention and save yourself a long walk back to your car.

-For the 2022 season, the Patriots ranked behind only the Raiders in terms of cost according to the Team Marketing Report Fan Cost Index.
-Driving the high prices are tickets, concessions, and parking which all land near the top of the NFL.
-However, for the 2023 season, the team has enacted some changes that will please fans looking to save a few dollars.
+For the 2023 season the Patriots ranked fifth in the NFL in terms of cost according to the Team Marketing Report Fan Cost Index.
+Driving the high prices are tickets and concessions, which land near the top of the NFL.
+While demand for tickets may have diminished a bit with the team’s struggles recently, it is still tough to find a ticket under $100 on the resale market.

-In particular, parking at Gillette Stadium has undergone some drastic changes.
-Parking in the lots on the stadium side of Route One is now reserved for Prepaid spots only.
-A spot in these lots will cost you $50.
-Parking on the far side of Route One is now free (unbelievable, right?).
+Parking at Gillette Stadium has undergone some drastic changes in recent years.
+Now stay with me, this might get complicated.
+The lots on the stadium (east) side of Route One must be purchased in advance.
+Prepaid spots are guaranteed, and cost $25.
+Parking on the west side of Route One is now free (unbelievable, right?).
 There are also “delayed release” lots, from which you cannot leave for 75 minutes after the game.
 If you choose to park here, the Patriots will reward you with a $50 Visa gift card.
-Privately owned lots along Route One charge anywhere from $20-$40 to park.
+Privately owned lots along Route One charge anywhere from $30-$60 to park.
+Complete parking information can be found here.

 Extras 5